Order Book

 Labels

-An order can have many of these and on its own only serves an informational purpose.
-But there are other tools within our platform that hook into the presence of labels to apply rules on such as order vehicle constraints
+There are other tools within our platform that hook into the presence of labels to apply rules, such as:

 Plangroup